WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Approach

 { \abovedisplayskip{0pt} \belowdisplayskip{0pt}

 }

-Then we calculate the cosine similarity score between the text embeddings and image embeddings, $\overline{t^i}$ and $\overline{v^i}$, bipartitely.
-The contrastive learning objective is to maximize the similarity between the embeddings of an HTML code and that of the corresponding UI image, which is achieved by minimizing the contrastive learning loss $L_{cl}$, along with the standard language modeling fine-tuning loss $L_{lm}$ as follows:
+Then we calculate the cosine similarity score between the code and image embeddings, $\overline{t^i}$ and $\overline{v^i}$, bipartitely.
+The contrastive learning objective is to maximize the similarity between the embeddings of the corresponding code and UI, by minimizing the contrastive learning loss $L_{cl}$, along with the language modeling loss $L_{lm}$ as follows:

 { \abovedisplayskip{0pt} \belowdisplayskip{0pt}

 }

 The contrastive learning loss aims to maximize the similarity scores at the diagonal of the similarity matrix (as the green cells of the similarity matrix shown in ~\Cref{fig:overview}). {It trains the MLLM's vision model, $\theta_v$, which encodes a webpage, $\mathbf{x}^i$, to closely match the encoded embeddings of the text model, $\theta_t$, on the corresponding HTML code, $\mathbf{y}^i$.}